 Filling in the detail

-During this period, the drafting group will develop the structure of the Strategy according to the guidelines given by the Joint Council.
+During this period, the drafting group developed the structure of the Strategy according to the guidelines given by the Joint Council.

 The first meeting of the drafting group was held on 6 and 7 December 2018 in the European Youth Centre in Strasbourg.
 Good progress was made with the proposed format and content of the strategy.
 The group agreed to meet a second time in January or February 2019 in order to be able to present a fuller picture of its work to the Joint Council on Youth at its 40th meeting in March 2019.